za79hra/WeatherStatus/README.md

 # WeatherStatus
 Taking the temperature of ten cities every minutes

+1_ start redis

-run celery and celery beat with use:
+2_ run celery and celery beat with use:

 celery -A weather_status beat --loglevel=info